alexellis/k3sup/README.md

 ## Usage ✅

-The `k3sup` tool is designed to be run on your desktop/laptop computer, but binaries are provided for MacOS, Windows, and Linux (including ARM).
+The `k3sup` tool is a client application which you can run on your own computer.
+It uses SSH to connect to remote servers and creates a local KUBECONFIG file on your disk.
+Binaries are provided for MacOS, Windows, and Linux (including ARM).

 ### 👑 Setup a Kubernetes *server* with `k3sup`